aspardog/eu-thematic-reports/html/R2/text/title-&-scroll.md

-# We asked 72000 Europeans what they thought of transparency and corruption Most people thought
+# We asked 72,000 Europeans if they feel safe and if justice is met.
+Most people

 ## feel safe at night,